-3.1.
-LETTER OF SUBMITTAL (MANDATORY)
+3.2 LETTER OF SUBMITTAL AND CERTIFICATIONS AND ASSURANCES (MANDATORY)

-The Letter of Submittal and the attached Certifications and Assurances form (Exhibit A to this RFP) must be signed and dated by a person authorized to legally bind the Consultant to a contractual relationship, e.g., the President or Executive Director if a corporation, the managing partner if a partnership, or the proprietor if a sole proprietorship.
-Along with introductory remarks, the Letter of Submittal is to include by attachment the following information about the Consultant and any proposed subcontractors:
+The Letter of Submittal and the attached Certifications and Assurances form (Exhibit A to this RFP) must be signed and dated by a person authorized to legally bind the Proposer to a contractual relationship, e.g., the President or Executive Director if a corporation, the managing partner if a partnership, or the proprietor if a sole proprietorship.

+Along with introductory remarks, the Letter of Submittal is to include by attachment the following information about the Proposer and any proposed subcontractors:

-- A. Name, address, principal place of business, telephone number, and fax number/e-mail address of legal entity or individual with whom contract would be written. - B. Name, address, and telephone number of each principal officer (President, Vice President, Treasurer, Chairperson of the Board of Directors, etc.) - C. Legal status of the Consultant (sole proprietorship, partnership, corporation, etc.) and the year the entity was organized to do business as the entity now substantially exists. - D. Federal Employer Tax Identification number or Social Security number and the Washington Uniform Business Identification (UBI) number issued by the state of Washington Department of Revenue.
-If the Consultant does not have a UBI number, the Consultant must state that it will become licensed in Washington within thirty (30) calendar days of being selected as the Apparently Successful Contractor. - E. Location of the facility from which the Consultant would operate. - F. Identify any state employees or former state employees employed or on the firm's governing board as of the date of the proposal.
-Include their position and responsibilities within the Consultant's organization.
-If following a review of this information, it is determined by COMMERCE that a conflict of interest exists, the Consultant may be disqualified from further consideration for the award of a contract.
+- A. Name, address, principal place of business, telephone number, and fax number/e-mail address of legal entity or individual with whom contract would be written. - B. Name, address, and telephone number of each principal officer (President, Vice President, Treasurer, Chairperson of the Board of Directors, etc.) - C. Legal status of the Proposer (sole proprietorship, partnership, corporation, etc.) and the year the entity was organized to do business as the entity now substantially exists. - D. Federal Employer Tax Identification number or Social Security number and the Washington Uniform Business Identification (UBI) number issued by the state of Washington Department of Revenue.
+If the Proposer does not have a UBI number, the Proposer must state that it will become licensed in Washington within thirty (30) calendar days of being selected as the Apparently Successful Contractor. - E. Location from which the Proposer would operate. - F. Identify any state employees or former state employees employed or on the firm's governing board as of the date of the proposal.
+Include their position and responsibilities within the Proposer's organization.
+If following a review of this information, it is determined by COMMERCE that a conflict of interest exists, the Proposer may be disqualified from further consideration.

-3.2.
-TECHNICAL PROPOSAL (SCORED)
+3.3 TECHNICAL PROPOSAL (SCORED)

-The Technical Proposal must contain a comprehensive description of services including the following elements:
+The Technical Proposal must be no more than five pages and contain a comprehensive description of services including the following elements:

-- A. Project Approach/Methodology: Include a complete description of the Consultant's proposed approach and methodology for the project.
-This section should convey Consultant's understanding of the proposed project. - B. Work Plan: Include all project requirements and the proposed tasks, services, activities, etc. necessary to accomplish the scope of the project defined in this RFP.
-This section of the technical proposal must contain sufficient detail to convey to members of the evaluation team the Consultant's knowledge of the subjects and skills necessary to successfully complete the project.
-Include any required involvement of COMMERCE staff.
-The Consultant may also present any creative approaches that might be appropriate and may provide any pertinent supporting documentation. - C. Project Schedule: Include a project schedule indicating when the elements of the work will be completed.
-Project schedule must ensure that any deliverables requested are met. - D. Outcomes and Performance Measurement: Describe the impacts/outcomes the Consultants propose to achieve as a result of the delivery of these services including how these outcomes would be monitored, measured and reported to the state agency. - E. Risks: The Consultant must identify potential risks that are considered significant to the success of the project.
-Include how the Consultant would propose to effectively monitor and manage these risks, including reporting of risks to the COMMERCE contract manager. - F. Deliverables: Fully describe deliverables to be submitted under the proposed contract.
+- A. Project Approach: The section should summarize the Contractor's awareness of subjects, stakeholders and skills described in the scope of work.
+Please provide specific approaches used to conduct stakeholder engagement and outreach to achieve a representative cross-section of jurisdictions and their needs for different types of aerial imagery. - B. Work Plan: Provide a work plan that supports the Contractor's approach and indicates points of involvement for COMMERCE staff, subject-matter experts and key stakeholders.
+Describe how the Contractor will track progress, report activities, identify priorities, communicate and manage risk, and ensure quality for deliverables.
+The Proposer may also present any creative approaches that might be appropriate. - C. Project Schedule: Provide a timeline that marks strategic activities and estimates completion dates for draft and final contract deliverables and sub-deliverables and other items as deemed necessary by the Contractor.
+Include dates indicating when the elements of the work will be completed.
+Project schedule must ensure that all items in the scope of work requested are met. - D. Measurement: Describe the technical and cost measurements used to conduct the study. - E. Risks: The Proposer must identify potential risks that are considered significant to the success of the project.
+Include how the Proposer would propose to effectively monitor and manage these risks, including reporting of risks to the COMMERCE contract manager. - F. Deliverables: Fully describe deliverables to be submitted under the proposed contract.
 Deliverables must support the requirements set forth in Section 1.2, Objectives and Scope of Work.

-3.3.
-MANAGEMENT PROPOSAL
+3.4 MANAGEMENT PROPOSAL (SCORED)

-A. Project Management (SCORED)